kimwalisch/primecount/lib/primesieve/doc/C_API.md

 primes > start and ```primesieve_prev_prime()``` will generate primes < start.
 ```primesieve_skipto()``` has been deprecated in primesieve-9.0 in favor of
 ```primesieve_jump_to()```, because the use of ```primesieve_skipto()``` requires to
-correct the start number most of the time using e.g.
+correct the start number in most cases using e.g.
 ```primesieve_skipto(iter, start-1, stop)```.

 ```C